darkfrostx-cmd/Adxsall/README.md

 > **Why a helper server?** ADXS.org does not send permissive CORS headers, so browsers block direct cross-origin `fetch` calls.
 The included Node helper server proxies requests locally, giving the front-end safe access to the remote HTML.

+If you are just getting started, follow the [Quick Start Guide](GUIDE.md) for beginner-friendly setup instructions on Windows, macOS, Linux, and Android (Termux).

 ## Prerequisites

 - [Node.js 18+](https://nodejs.org/) (includes `npm` and the global `fetch` API used by the proxy)